Saving and Restoring a Cubit Session

 Import

-Appends a *.cub file to an existing model.
+Imports and appends a Cubit file (*.cub5 or legacy *.cub) to an existing model.

 Export

 In addition to saving an entire model, one can use the export command to save only a portion of a model.
 The geometry and associated mesh, groups, blocks, sidesets and nodesets are exported.
-Only bodies or free surfaces, curves or vertices can be exported to a Coreform Cubit file.
+Only bodies or free surfaces, free curves, or free vertices can be exported to a Cubit file.